 - Use rules for inclusion before rules for exclusion in a rule set.

 - Define the product selection before restricting a promotion to categories.

 Panels supporting promotions¶

-Depending on what panel is used, promotions are utilised either fully or partially.
-Panels that partially utilise promotions, such as the Autocomplete panel, use product promotions on product backfill.
+Depending on what panel is used, promotions are utilized either fully or partially.
+Panels that partially utilize promotions, such as the Autocomplete panel, use product promotions on product backfill.
 Multi-level sorting will affect promotions.